StoneDetector: Conventional and versatile code clone detection for Java

-Due to these encouraging results, we performed another scalability check using StoneDetector on the entire IJaDataset 2.0~\cite{ijadataset}, comprising approx. 2.5 million Java source files with 328 million lines of code.
+Due to these encouraging results, we performed another scalability check using StoneDetector and the other clone detectors on the entire IJaDataset 2.0~\cite{ijadataset}, comprising approx. 2.5 million Java source files with 328 million lines of code.
+The respective runtime results are as well shown in Fig.~\ref{tbl:runtime}.
+As can be observed, only four of the tools have been able to analyze the whole dataset.
+While CCAligner and iClones already did not scale for 100 million lines of code, NiCad failed for 328 million lines of code due to an internal threshold of input size and SourcererCC was cut off after running for a whole week.
+Overall, NIL and CloneWorks provide the best runtime, with NIL only requiring less than 2 hours for analyzing the whole IJaDataset.
 StoneDetector has been able to analyze this very large dataset in 79 hours.
-Again note that we report on an even faster version of StoneDetector when the Hamming distance is used as a string metric, as described in Sect.~\ref{sec:metrics_evaluation}. \\ \fbox{ \parbox{.95\textwidth}{ StoneDetector scales to large codebases comprising multiple 100 million lines of code and features runtimes comparable to the state of the art. } }
+Due to its focus on finding harder-to-detect code clones, StoneDetector thus trades higher analysis time for recall.
+However, note that we report on a faster version of StoneDetector when the Hamming distance is used as a string metric with MD5 hashing, as described in Sect.~\ref{sec:settings}, which makes it a fast near-miss clone detector.
+We have included the respective runtime for this version of StoneDetector in Fig.~\ref{tbl:runtime} as well.
+As can be seen, while not as fast as NIL or CloneWorks, StoneDetector then can analyze 328 million lines of code in 12 and a half hours.
+Like discussed in Sect.~\ref{sec:settings}, this version of StoneDetector though yields significantly poorer recall values. \\ \fbox{ \parbox{.95\textwidth}{ StoneDetector scales to large codebases comprising multiple 100 million lines of code.
+Using the Hamming distance instead of the modified LCS metric makes StoneDetector behave like a fast near-miss clone detector. } }